Degederon/HouseRulesGuide/README.md

 - Refreshed Black Sarcophagus maps with additional floor views.

-Recent Additons
+Recent Additions

-- New Steam achievment section has been added
+- New Steam achievement section has been added

 - New section for Demeo chapters now include Black Sarcophagus (BS), Rat King and Roots of Evil.
 Check out Dege's narrated walk though for some of the BS floors.
 Be a guest on our next taping.
 Send your request to demeo@epomd.com.

-- Youtube video links have been added to Black Sarcophagus to show you around each level.
+- YouTube video links have been added to Black Sarcophagus to show you around each level.

 - Shop levels have randomized audio tracks and a short track and link have been put together for you to download from Github.